BerkeleyHCI/PolymorphicBlocks/README.md

 There is no support for high-speed digital design (like DDR memories).
 There are some experimental RF subcircuits.

+The electrical checks are not a design assurance tool and only automate some of the most common datasheet checks.
+More advanced parameters, especially performance characteristics not related to maximum ratings, are currently out of scope of the electronics model.

 ### Compared to Hierarchical Schematics